Access Frequently Asked Questions (FAQs)

 - I do not agree with a decision made about my application or case.
 What can I do?

-Public assistance fraud complaints for San Diego County are handled through the District Attorney's Public Assistance Fraud Unit and there are various options to report suspected fraud.
+Public assistance fraud complaints for San Diego County are handled through the District Attorney's Public Assistance Fraud Unit.
+To report suspected fraud, you can call 1-800-421-2252.

 If reporting for another county please refer to the contact information on the DSS website.